 It is up to you.
 Depending on whether you want to infuse it with booze you can.
 By adding rum into the recipe it will taste more like a tiramisu.
 I would recommend doing this if you were having a party with more adults rather than children.

 The taste of the rum inside a dessert can be intimidating for children, but delicious for adults.

-How long can you keep Mexican tres leches dessert fresh?
+How long can tres leches cake stay in the fridge?